 - Create and join rooms that include external people—To let your users create and join rooms that include people outside your organization, follow the steps in External rooms.

 - Data retention—If your organization has data storage requirements, keep chat history on for everyone in your organization.
-By default, chat history is on for rooms, one-on-one chats, and group chats outside rooms.
-For details, go to Turn Google chat history on or off.
+By default, chat history is on for threaded rooms, one-on-one chats, and group conversations outside rooms.
+For details, visit Set chat history options for your organization.

 - Vault—If your organization uses Google Vault, check with your legal team to understand your organization's data governance policies.
 When chat history is off, chat messages aren't sent to Vault for you to keep, search, or export.